clewisdavis/The-Joy-of-React/course-notes.md

     </select>
 ```

-3. The radio buttons should be boud to the `shape` state.
+3. The radio buttons should be bound to the `shape` state.

 - For radio buttons, use the `checked` property to manage the state.
-We are saying that this input should be checked if a certian condition is true.
+We are saying that this input should be checked if a certain condition is true.
 Add a condition on the `checked` property. `checked={shape === "circles}` then this input/radio should be checked.

 ```JAVASCRIPT
     <div className="radio-wrapper">